greenelab/connectivity-search-manuscript/manuscript.md

 X \sim \Gamma_H(\lambda, \alpha, \beta)
 $$

+The gamma-hurdle distribution is defined over the support [0, ∞).
-The probability of a draw from the distribution is
+The probability of a draw, X, from the gamma-hurdle distribution is given as follows:

 \begin{align}
   P(X = 0) &= 1 - \lambda \\